Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 If you are eligible for a loan, you do not have cancellation rights under SHARP, but you may have other rights under the Consumer Protection Act.

-To connect with the Alberta Supports Contact Centre:
+Connect with the Alberta Supports Contact Centre:

 Seniors Home Adaptation and Repair Program (SHARP)